osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 way.
 That would work, but advancing by small steps is even more crucial in that case than when drawing.

-But there is an easier way:
+There is an easier way:

 {% highlight coffeescript tabsize=4 %}